github/developer.github.com/content/v3/orgs/hooks.md

 <%= headers 200 %>
 <%= json :hook %>

-## Test a `push` hook

-This will trigger the hook with the latest push to the current repository if the hook is subscribed to `push` events.
-If the hook is not subscribed to `push` events, the server will respond with 204 but no test POST will be generated.

-    POST /repos/:owner/:repo/hooks/:id/tests

-**Note**: Previously `/repos/:owner/:repo/hooks/:id/test`

-### Response

-<%= headers 204 %>

 ## Ping a hook

 This will trigger a [ping event][ping-event-url] to be sent to the hook.